BY: CHARLOTTE LEFAVE

 Brandon also is looking forward to its release.
 “If this new birth control continues to stand the rigours of modern medical testing, then it’s something I would be extremely likely to consider,” he said.

 Now that technology has advanced to this point, the awareness of safe sex is spreading to both genders; the topic of shared responsibility is spreading more and more and becoming an open concept between partners.
 For example, having a man undertake the Vasalgel procedure would remove a lot of risk and stress off of the female partner.
-The only proven potential side effects of the gel are acne, mood swings and increased libido.
-However, there are many proven harmful potential side effects of female contraceptives like ovarian cysts, puncturing of the uterus, painful or heavy menstruation, depression and acne.
+There are many proven harmful potential side effects of female contraceptives like ovarian cysts, puncturing of the uterus, painful or heavy menstruation, depression and acne.
 And even though there are options for men at this point to prevent pregnancy, there still isn’t enough responsibility given to them to take matters into their own hands and step up.

 The truth of the matter is that, ultimately, men can walk away from an accidental pregnancy.